Carson County Vehicle Impound Guide

 Where Is Your Car?

 Finding out where your vehicle is located is the first crucial step.
-Most vehicles are towed to official impound lots within Carson County.
+Most vehicles are towed to official impound lots within Carson County or, in some cases, neighboring counties.

 How to Find Your Vehicle